mikkoylen/domain-driven-ai/posts/more-material-is-not-better-context.md

 # More Material Is Not Better Context

-I keep noticing how natural it feels to solve problems with AI by adding more input and trying to explain things better to the model.
+Most discussions about context for AI-assisted development focus on how to give the model more relevant material.
+Larger context windows help.
+Better retrieval helps.
+So does adding the file, ticket or schema that explains the missing detail.

-If the answer is weak, add the missing file.
-If the design looks shallow, add more documentation.
-If the model gets the behavior wrong, paste in the ticket or the API schema.
+I have approached the problem in exactly that way.
+When an answer was weak, I added more input.
+When a design looked shallow, I added more documentation.
+When the model misunderstood the behaviour, I pasted in the implementation or the API contract.

-I used to do this too, but it didn't seeem to help.
+Sometimes that fixed the problem.

-There is a point where the model behaviour becomes suspicious.
-The prompt gets larger, the retrieval gets broader, and the answer still feels slightly off.
-Not obviously wrong.
-Just too smooth.
-Too willing to connect things that people in the domain would keep apart.
+But I also reached a point where the prompt kept growing and the answer still felt wrong.
+It was not obviously wrong.
+The model had used real material and produced a tidy explanation.
+It had simply connected things that people working in the domain would normally keep apart.

-Maybe the AI did not need more material.
-Maybe it needed a smaller, cleaner world.
+At that point, adding another document was treating the wrong problem.
+The material already contained enough detail.
+What it lacked was a clear boundary around the meanings inside it.

+## More input can weaken the answer

+Adding material is a sensible response when the model lacks a fact.
+If it has not seen a business rule, it cannot reliably account for that rule.
+If it has not seen an interface, it has to guess how another system behaves.

+The problem starts when relevant material comes from several different models.

+A ticket may use the language of the business process.
+The implementation may use names inherited from an old database.
+An API schema may describe the same situation from the perspective of another system.
+Each source can be correct within its own setting.

+Put them together without those settings, and the AI has to resolve the differences by itself.
+It tends to do that smoothly.
+Similar names become the same concept.
+Similar structures become interchangeable.
+Missing translations disappear into a plausible answer.

+I had given the model better coverage of the system, but less certainty about what each part meant.

-## When words travel too freely
+## Shared words hide different models

-Software systems are full of familiar words like "Customer", "Order", "Product" or "Account".
+Software systems are full of familiar words such as “Customer”, “Order”, “Product” and “Account”.
+They look safe because everyone recognises them.

-They look harmless because everyone recognizes them.
-But most systems I have worked with do not have one clean meaning for these words.
+In most systems I have worked with, these words do not have one clean meaning.

-A customer in one part of the business may be the person who pays.
-Somewhere else it may be the person receiving the goods.
-In another place it may be a profile in a loyalty system.
+A customer may be the person who pays.
+In another part of the business, it may be the person receiving the goods.
+Somewhere else, it may mean a profile in a loyalty system.
+None of these meanings is necessarily wrong.

-People usually know this, at least informally.
-They hesitate.
-They ask, “Which customer do you mean?”
-They have learned where the traps are.
+People who know the domain have learned where the ambiguity lives.
+They hesitate or ask which customer is being discussed.
+Sometimes they get it wrong too, but the uncertainty is at least visible.

-AI does not hesitate in the same way.
-If the material mixes several meanings of the same word, the answer may calmly use them as if they belonged together.
+AI does not bring that history into the conversation unless the context contains it.
+When several meanings appear in the supplied material, the model may use them as though they belong together.
+The result reads coherently even when the underlying model does not.

-The output can look coherent while the model underneath has become weaker.
+That is the failure I had been trying to fix by adding more input.

-## Ubiquitous language gives AI something to follow
+## A local language gives AI something to follow

-This is where I keep coming back to ubiquitous language.
+This brought me back to ubiquitous language.

-Not as a DDD slogan or a glossary.
-It has a more significant purpose.

-The useful part of ubiquitous language is that it shows up in the work.
-In conversations, code, tests, examples, commands, events, and documentation.
-The same words keep appearing because people are trying to make the model visible.
+I do not find it useful as a glossary maintained beside the actual work.
+Its value comes from appearing in conversations, code, tests, examples, commands, events and documentation.
+The same words recur because the team is trying to express the same model.

-For AI, this can be and is powerful.

-AI is often better at consistency than people are, once the language is clear.
-People take shortcuts.
-We keep old names around because renaming is annoying.
-We borrow terms from APIs, database tables, and earlier projects.
+That gives AI a pattern it can follow.
+Once the language is clear, AI can be more consistent than people are.
+People keep old names because changing them is inconvenient.
+We borrow terminology from database tables, vendor APIs and previous projects.
+Over time, the model becomes harder to see in the code.

-AI can help clean some of that up.
+AI can help expose that drift.
+It can notice when documentation and code use different terms.
 It can keep generated tests aligned with the domain language.
-It can notice when documentation and code are drifting.
-It can suggest names that fit the model better than the technical names we accidentally kept.

-But only if we give it a language worth following.

-Otherwise it will also be consistent with the wrong thing.

-## Language needs a place

-Ubiquitous language does not work well as a company-wide vocabulary and that's why it's always context specific.

-Complex domains usually have several local languages that overlap, collide, and evolve.
-The same word can have different useful meanings in different parts of the business.
-Sometimes that is a problem.
-Sometimes it is just reality.
+It can suggest a domain name where a technical name has survived by accident.

+There is a cost to that consistency.
+AI will also repeat a poor language with great discipline.
+If the supplied material mixes several models, the model can make that mixture look deliberate.

+I started to see that consistency as conditional.
+It helps only when the language supplied to the model is clear.

+## The boundary must survive the prompt

+Ubiquitous language has always been local.
+Complex organisations contain several languages that overlap, collide and change at different speeds.
+A company-wide vocabulary rarely removes that reality.
-A bounded context gives the language somewhere to live.

-Inside one context, a word can become precise enough to use in code.
-The rules around it can be tested.
-The commands and events can use it.
-The business can recognize it.
-The team can change it when they learn more.
+A bounded context gives one of those languages somewhere to live.
+Inside the context, a word can become precise enough to use in code.
+Its rules can be tested.
+Commands and events can express it.
+The team can adjust the model when its understanding changes.

-Outside that context, the same word may need translation.
+Outside the context, the same word may need a different meaning.
+The crossing requires translation.

-This feels especially important with AI because AI tends to remove friction from language.
-It can make rough ideas sound finished.
-It can make two similar concepts sound identical.
-It can bridge gaps that should have remained visible.

-Sometimes we need the boundary to stay visible.

-## Better context shows how meaning moves

-A practical bounded context already gives us clues about what AI should know.

-The internal model shows how the context thinks about its own domain.
-The contracts show what the context exposes to others.
-The external models show how the context interprets things owned elsewhere.

-Those separations are useful because they stop everything from becoming one model.

-An external event should not accidentally become the local domain model.
-A public contract should not simply mirror the internal model.
-A database shape should not decide the language of the business.

-AI can blur these lines quickly because it is good at copying structure.
-If two things look similar, it may treat them as the same.
-If an upstream schema has the fields it needs, it may reuse it directly.
-If an internal model is convenient, it may expose it as a contract.

-The code may compile.
-The explanation may sound reasonable.

-The boundary still got weaker.

-A better AI context says: work with this internal language, publish through these contracts, treat these external concepts as translated input, and do not collapse them just because the structures look similar.
-Make sure the model understands what belongs to the context and what doesn't.

-## The quieter failure

-Hallucination gets most of the attention.
-I am more worried about a quieter failure.
+AI makes that translation easy to skip.
+If an upstream event already contains fields that look useful, the quickest solution is often to reuse its structure as the local model.
+The code is shorter and the mapping disappears.
+That may be a defensible choice for a simple integration, but it also lets an external model decide how the local domain is expressed.

+The same thing can happen in the other direction when an internal model is exposed directly as a public contract.
+AI is good at copying structures, and copying removes the friction that might otherwise make the boundary visible.

+A useful context therefore needs more than relevant files.
+It needs to say which language is local, which concepts are owned elsewhere, and where translation is expected.
+The model should not have to infer the boundary from filenames and package structures.

-AI can use real material and still produce the wrong model.
+## Real material can still produce the wrong model

+Hallucination gets more attention because it is easier to recognise.
+An invented API or requirement can be checked and rejected.

+Model blending is quieter.
-It can read real code, real documentation, real schemas, and real examples.
-Then it combines them across a boundary that should have held.
-No invented API.
-No fake requirement.
-No obvious nonsense.

-Just a small weakening of the language.
+The AI can read real code, real documentation, real schemas and real examples.
+It can then combine them across a boundary that should have held.
+Nothing has been fabricated.
+There may be a pull request, passing tests and a clear summary of the change.

-These mistakes are harder to spot because they look productive.
-There is a pull request.
-There are tests.
-There is a tidy explanation and a summary of the changes done.

-The damage shows up later, when the next change becomes harder to reason about.
+The weakness appears later.
+The next change needs another exception.
+A local rule depends on an upstream representation.
+A familiar word now has two meanings in the same codebase.
+Each step was reasonable in isolation, but the model has become harder to reason about.

+I find this more worrying than an obviously bad answer.
+It looks like productive work while it is happening.

-## Designing context
+## A smaller world is often better context

-There has been a lot of talk about context management and I think DDD offers a really good framework for that.
+DDD gives me a practical way to think about AI context because it already deals with language, ownership and models that describe only part of the world.

-For a task inside a bounded context, I want the AI to know the local language, the concepts owned by the context, the rules that protect them, and the contracts used to communicate outward.
-I also want it to know what belongs elsewhere.
+For work inside a bounded context, I want the AI to know the local language, the concepts owned there and the rules that protect them.
+It should see how the context communicates with its surroundings.
+It should also know which concepts belong elsewhere.

-DDD helps here because it has always cared about language, ownership, and models that reflect a part of the world.
-AI makes those concerns easier to ignore, because it can produce something plausible so quickly.

-But it also makes them more useful.

-A bounded context gives AI a smaller world.

-Ubiquitous language gives that world words it can use consistently.

-The work for us is to make sure those words still belong to the people who understand the domain.

-The work for us is to make sure those words still belong to the people who understand the domain.
-The work for us is to make sure those words still belong to the people who understand the domain.
+I do not think every AI task will fit neatly inside one boundary.
+Architecture work, integration work and business processes often cross several of them.
+The crossing still needs to be explicit.
+The model should know when it is translating instead of quietly treating several languages as one.

+I am not yet sure how much of this can be enforced through tooling and how much depends on teams keeping their models healthy.
+Contracts, evidence and ownership will all matter, but each raises a separate set of problems.

+For now, when an AI answer feels smooth but slightly wrong, I no longer assume that the prompt is missing material.
+I first look for the boundary that the material has hidden.